Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool looks up a single paper by its DOI, which is a specific verb+resource.
-It implicitly distinguishes from the sibling 'search_papers' which searches for papers without a specific DOI.
+The description clearly states the tool looks up a single paper by DOI, which is a specific verb+resource.
+However, it does not explicitly contrast with the sibling search_papers, so it doesn't fully distinguish alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.